amyxjhuang/face-detection-ios/README.md

+1/18/25: Found that MediaPipe and OpenCV are not compatible on iOS.
+Will have to update this to use something else
 # Face & Hand Detection iOS
 A swift app that streams the front camera of your iOS device and draws a green rectangle around the detected faces